 Dr. Michael N. Pollak is a clinical oncologist at the Jewish General Hospital, and directs a multi-disciplinary research program related to cancer endocrinology at the Lady Davis Institute for Medical Research.
 He is an internationally recognized scientist in this field.
 Clinically, Dr. Pollak specializes in the treatment of hormone-related cancers, and has been the principal investigator on several pivotal clinical trials of new drugs.
 Dr. Pollak’s laboratory research has focused on the roles of insulin and insulin-like growth factors in cancer biology.
 His laboratory uses a variety of in vitro and in vivo methods to explore the influences of hormones on cancer behaviour and on cancer risk.

 Dr. Pollak has extensive international collaborations in his area of research, and is frequently invited to collaborate in drug development projects led by pharmaceutical industry participants.
 He reviews papers for leading journals such as the New England Journal of Medicine, Journal of Clinical Investigation, and Nature, and also participates in peer review of research applications submitted to the NIH and other leading funding organizations.
-He has more than 325 publications to his credit.
+He has more than 30,000 citations of scientific contributions, and more than 460 publications, with an H-index of 96.

 One section of his laboratory is devoted to performing specialized hormone assays, and acts as a reference laboratory for leading collaborating epidemiologists worldwide.
 This laboratory receives blood samples from scientists around the world for analysis.